9l1ves/GithubExportIssuesCSV/README.md

 --repo REPO, -r REPO  The Repository to connect to in the format
                     username/repo (e.g. 9l1ves/GithubExportIssuesCSV)
 --filepath PATH, -f PATH
-                     The path where you want the CSV file stored'
+                     The path where you want the CSV file stored '

 # Usage Build executable from Source
 - pip install cx_freeze